DavidZapata1312/PortfolioTestPerformance/README.md

-# Portfolio Test Performance - 3 Vistas
+# Portfolio Test Performance - 3 Views

 Welcome to my portfolio! 😎 This website is divided into ** 3 main views **, each with its own CSS file, and with ** centralized colors in a `root.css` ** file using CSS variables.
 Ideal for maintaining visual consistency and facilitating style changes.